hereisderek/CP65S/README.md

 1. ~~brightness value not persist among restarts~~ fixed by removed clover brightness setting

-2. ~~audio card not working ( won't boot once AppleALC enabled, if hotpatch enabled gives resources not ready, if without hotpatch, repeating message:  codec property missing, skipping )~~ fixed by applying HPET patch and using my own layout id (31), it has been merged into main stream AppleALC
+2. ~~audio card not working ( won't boot once AppleALC enabled, if hotpatch enabled gives resources not ready, if without hotpatch, repeating message:  codec property missing, skipping )~~ fixed by applying HPET patch and using my own layout id (31), it has also been merged into main stream AppleALC

 3. ~~usb states messed up after sleep~~ fixed with SSDT hotpatch